gowthamk/csci7000_s21/assignments.md

 2. Paxys.tla, MCPaxys.tla, and MCPaxys.cfg, and
 3. A README.md file to help me understand your solution.

-Please e-mail your submissions to me before 11th April (Sunday).
+Please e-mail your submissions to me before 6th April (Tuesday).
 Good luck!